Provenance Information for slim-toolkit-debug Images

 All Chainguard Images contain verifiable signatures and high-quality SBOMs (software bill of materials), features that enable users to confirm the origin of each image built and have a detailed list of everything that is packed within.

-The prometheus-postgres-exporter Chainguard Images are signed using Sigstore, and you can check the included signatures using
+The slim-toolkit-debug Chainguard Images are signed using Sigstore, and you can check the included signatures using

 By default, this command will fetch signatures for the

 latest tag.
 You can also specify the tag you want to fetch signatures for.

 The following attestations for the slim-toolkit-debug image can be obtained and verified via cosign:

 |The SLSA 1.0 provenance attestation contains information about the image build environment.

 |Contains the configuration used by that particular image build, including direct dependencies, user accounts, and entry point.